obfuscaten/Xantexo/README.md

 ## 📖 About me

-* 💻 I’m currently working on @BladeMC
+* 💻 I’m currently working on @???
-* 📱 I’m currently on the BladeMC Team
+* 📱 I’m currently on the ???
+Team